Luinen/123/README.md

 ## Testing

 I tested my codes continuously with the W3C validator and CSS Validator during my work.
-The biggest issue was the responsive design of the navigation system.
-So the navigation bar works perfectly, the book appointment link works as intended, section form is working, and the footer links open in a new tab.
+The biggest issue was the responsive design of the navigation system for mobile version.
+Halfway through the project, I decided to give a new navigation bar, because the first version caused too many bugs.
+The navigation bar works and is more responsive than the previous version, the book appointment link redirects to the contact page, the tables on the pricelist page work as intended, the footer links open in a new tab, The section form is working, and the users get a thank you message by clicking on the send button.
+If I were a user, who wanted to know more about this private hospital, then this site would give me every information.
+It is easy to spot the "book an appointment" div on the index page, and the users can learn more about the hospital services.
+The form helps the users to fill it out correctly and if they still have any concerns/questions, they can use the textarea.

-#### Lighthouse testing
+#### **Lighthouse testing**

 I used lighthouse to check the performance of my home page for mobile devices and desktop.
 - I designed the site for the desktop version first, and I was happy to see everything was green on the first try.